Voyteck/AjaxQ/README.md

   ```javascript
     $.ajaxq(name, opts);
   ```

+  you can add additiona boolean parameter `priority` that will make the call to be executed prioritized

 `$.getq` follows the [$.get](http://api.jquery.com/jQuery.get/) options and return value, with an extra first parameter (the queue name).

   ```javascript
     $.getq(name, opts);
   ```

+  you can add additiona boolean parameter `priority` that will make the call to be executed prioritized

 `$.postq` follows the [$.post](http://api.jquery.com/jQuery.post/) options and return value, with an extra first parameter (the queue name).

   ```javascript
     $.postq(name, opts);
   ```

+  you can add additiona boolean parameter `priority` that will make the call to be executed prioritized

 `$.ajaxq.isRunning` returns a boolean representing if any requests are currently running.  `qname` is an optional parameter.